numbertheory/chat-gpt-project/README.md

 4. Create a JSON file of the doll answers that you provided.
 [Answer](answers/answer4.md)
 5. How would I make the script know if a question had been asked?
 [Answer](answers/answer5.md)
 6. Create some new responses for the demon doll to provide when a question is posed.
 The answers should be creepy and some of them should reference hell, Satan, or the Apocalypse.
 [Answer](answers/answer6.md)
+7. Structure your previous response in a JSON format [Answer](answers/answer7.md)

 The raw answers to these prompts will be listed in the [answers/](answers/) folder in this repo.